 U.S. weekly LNG exports edge up

-Exports of liquefied natural gas from the United States’ facilities increased over the week ending January 22.
+Liquefied natural gas exports from the United States increased during the week ending June 17.

-This compares to 14 vessels with a combined LNG-carrying capacity of 51 billion cubic feet exported in the previous week.
+This compares to a total of five LNG cargoes with a combined LNG-carrying capacity of 18 Bcf that departed U.S. LNG exports facilities in the previous week.

 EIA further noted that natural gas deliveries to liquefied natural gas export terminals slipped for the week.
 Pipeline deliveries reached 3.9 Bcf/d, down from 4.1 Bcf in the previous week.